This design is the seventeenth of thirty-six woodblock prints in Rakusan's second main sequence series,

 For edition and dating characteristics applicable to the entire series, see the Editions article.]

-The woodblock print of 117 was adapted from an actual-size original painting on silk.
+The woodblock print of 117 was created from 117-0, an actual-size original painting on silk.

 The earliest 36 Series prints were delivered tipped into recessed wells of presentation sheets embossed in their lower margins with the series title.